Little Saints Childcare Program

 Meet our Teachers

-Tami VanGruensven – Child Care Manager
+Tami VanGruensven – Child care manager

 Hello, I am the Child Care Manager of Little Saints Child Care.
-I have been in the Early Childcare field for 19 years now.
+I have been in the Early Child Care field for 21 years now.
 My career started when I owned and operated a licensed family child care in my home for over 16 years.
 During that time I earned my Associates Degree of Applied Science in Early Childhood Education from NWTC, Bachelor of Science in Early Childhood Special Education and Early Childhood Regular Education Degree at UW Whitewater.
 I also earned several Wisconsin Registry Credentials including: Child Care Administrative Credential and Registry Inclusion, Infant and Toddler, and Preschool.
 In 2019 I taught First grade at Father Allouez School and then moved to Second grade the following year.

 Ashley Rusch – Toddler teacher

 Ashley assisted Little Saints in both rooms our opening year.
 She has lots of past experiences with children including babysitting during her middle and high school years, working with kindergarten – 1st grade in after school programs at Boys and Girls Club and teaching kindergarten religious education.
-Ashley also worked as a lunchroom supervisor this past school year at Holy Family School.Mrs.
-Rusch has a two year old that keeps her very busy.
+Ashley also worked as a lunchroom supervisor this past school year at Holy Family School.
+Mrs. Rusch has a two year old that keeps her very busy.

-Tanya Russell – Childcare teacher
+Tanya Russell – Child care teacher

 Tanya went to NWTC and got a vocational diploma in child care.
 She worked in a child care center shortly after school and then when that closed she nannied for 2 girls from that center during the summer.
 As a SAHM she was able to care for her son for 6 years.
 Mrs. Russell was a sub for Grace, worked as preschool aide both at Father Allouez and Our Lady of Lourdes.

-Kristine Motto – Childcare teacher
+Kristine Motto – Child care teacher

 Kristine is a new hire at Little Saints.
 More information about Kristine is coming soon!